envynoiz/countimer/readme.md

 $('.timer').countimer('stop');
 ```
 ### Stopped
-Return a band indicating if the countimer has been stopped or not yet.
+Return a boolean indicating if the countimer has been stopped or not.
 ```
 $('.timer').countimer('stopped');
 ```